Finnmark: Norwegian

 Finnmark first became subject to increased colonization in the 18th and 19th century.
 Norway, Sweden, and Russia all claimed control over this area.
 Finland was part of Russia at that time and had no independent representative.
 Finnmark was given the status of an Amt (county) in the 19th century.
 For a time, there was a vibrant trade with Russia (Pomor trade), and a number of Norwegians settled on the Kola Peninsula (see Kola Norwegians).

 Kven

-The Finnic Kven residents of Finnmark are largely descendants of Finnish-speaking immigrants who arrived in the area in the 18th century from Meänmaa, and later in the 19th century from Finland, suffering from famine and war.
+The Finnic Kven residents of Finnmark are largely descendants of Finnish-speaking immigrants who arrived in the area in the 18th century from Torne Valley, and later in the 19th century from Finland, suffering from famine and war.

 Brief summary

 In 1576, the King of Norway established Vardøhus len as a new administrative unit for most northern part of the kingdom.
 In 1660, it became Vardøhus amt, a subordinate to the large Trondhjems stiftamt, based in Trondheim.
 In 1787, the island of Senja and the Troms area were transferred from Nordlandenes amt to Vardøhus amt.
 In 1866, the island of Senja and the Troms area were separated from Vardøhus to form the new Tromsø amt.
 In 1919, the name was again changed to Finnmark fylke.
 In 2002, the Sami language name, Finnmárku, was added as a co-official name for the county.

 Per Fugelli has said that World War II resulted in many persons acquiring psychiatric disorders (psykiske senskadene) which could be from experiencing "bombing, accidents involving mines, burning down of homes, forcible evacuation, illness and starvation during the war and liberation.
 But it was maybe in particular the treatment of Russian prisoners that left marks on the local population."